williamholland/vmdebootstrap/doc/overview.rst

 hypervisor will only be supported using virtual machine images, unless the bootloader can be executed from a normal partition.

+If the host device has a limited amount of RAM or simply to use a different TMP directory when preparing the filesystems, set the ``TMPDIR`` or ``TEMP`` or ``TMP`` environment variables, in line with the underlying support in the python tempfile module.

 .. index:: developing

 .. _developing: